 It really doesn’t matter how good you think you are at myofascial release or spinal manipulation.
 It doesn’t even matter how good at rehab or strengthening exercises you think you are.
 If you have pissed off your patient and their nervous system with some fear-inducing comments, poor explanations, or just not connecting and building a rapport and a therapeutic alliance with your patient, you won’t be getting any positive results any time soon!

-Commandment No 4: Interaction over intervention!
+Commandment 4: Interaction over intervention!

 The connection and alliance you have with your patient is everything!
-From the 70 year old pensioner recovering from a total knee replacement, to the stressed-out middle-aged manager enduring chronic low back pain for 5 years, to the snot nosed 18-year-old football player hobbling in with a pulled hamstring muscle from yesterday’s game, you need to connect with them all, in an individual tailored empathetic approach.
+From the 70-year-old pensioner recovering from a total knee replacement to the stressed-out middle-aged manager enduring chronic low back pain for 5 years, to the snot-nosed 18-year-old football player hobbling in with a pulled hamstring muscle from yesterday’s game, you need to connect with them all, in an individual tailored empathetic approach.

 Giving your patients reassurance and confidence in your professionalism and technical ability.
 Demonstrating that you understand, empathise and care about their problem.
 Showing them you are a trusted honest professional and caring human being, with a personable, natural and friendly manner is the biggest skill of all